iitmcvg/Content/Sessions/CV_Intro_Session_1_2018/README.md

 The image has the following tools:

   * OpenCV 3.4.1
   * Tensorflow 1.10
   * Keras
   * Jupyter
   * Scientific python: Numpy, Scipy, Matplotlib ... etc.

-You should now see a terminal shell corresponding to the container (eg: root@xxxxxx)
+* The command does some work for you.
+Downloading takes around 5 minutes.
+Be patient.
+Once the extraction is complete, you should see a terminal shell corresponding to the container (eg: root@xxxxxx).

-* Update session contents by giving the following command:
+* Now, update session contents by giving the following command:

 ```
 git pull
 ```

-* Now, run Jupyter with the following command.
+* Run Jupyter with the following command.

 ```
 jupyter notebook --ip=0.0.0.0 --allow-root
 ```

-* The command does some work for you.
-Downloading takes around 5 minutes.
-Be patient and if everything goes well, the command’s output looks like this:
+* If everything goes well, the command’s output should look like this:

 ```
 Copy/paste this URL into your browser when you connect for the first time, to login with a token: